Solar Facts and Questions

 To figure out how many solar panels you need, divide your home’s hourly wattage requirement (see question No. 3) by the solar panels’ wattage to calculate the total number of panels you need.

-What is the effect of solar panel size?
+What is the Effect of Solar Panel Size?

 Typical residential solar panel dimensions today are about 65 inches by 39 inches, or 5.4 feet by 3.25 feet, with some variation among manufacturers.
-SunPower panels are 61.3 inches by 41.2 inches.

-While panel weights vary from brand to brand, most panels weigh about 40 pounds.
+While panel weights vary from brand to brand, most panels weigh about 40 pounds

 You should also consider net metering as you’re considering how much money you’ll save and make from your solar system.
 Net metering is how your utility company credits you for producing excess solar energy when the sun is shining and then lets you draw from those credits when you’re using a conventional power grid at night if you don’t store your excess solar energy in a battery storage system.